Site icon Outdoor Gearzine "Outdoor Gearzine"

 A must-see for those who don't want to compromise on food!
 How to choose a cooker/cochel for mountain climbing

-Japan is a rare country with such a wide variety of models.
-His strong commitment to food is impressive.
+Japan is a rare country with such a wide variety of models, and it's no wonder that people are so particular about food

 table of contents

-What is the performance required of a great cooker?
+What are the performance requirements for a good cooker?

-If a cooker is simply a dish for food picking, then just the weight and size will be enough (in fact, bowls made of wood or resin can also be used in mountains).
-However, when you consider the assumption that it is cooked over a fire, as in this case, various factors are required, including the performance and usability of cooking utensils.
-Below is a rough summary.
+If a cooker is simply a dish for serving food, weight and size are all that matters (in fact, wooden or resin bowls are perfectly suitable for use in the mountains).
+However, when it comes to cooking over a fire, as in this case, various factors become important, including the cookware's performance and ease of use.
+Here are a few of them

-I have not seen a perfect cooker in all of the above elements yet.
-The important thing is to know the differences in the various characteristics of gears and choose the best model from among them, depending on the situation you use frequently, your purpose, and preferences.
-Here we will explain five points to check when choosing the best cooker.
+I have yet to come across a cooker that is perfect in all of the above aspects.
+Therefore, it is important to understand the differences in the various characteristics of each piece of gear and then choose the model that best suits your preferred use scenarios, goals, and preferences.
+Here are five points to check when choosing the perfect cooker

 Checkpoint 1: Size

-Cookers come in a variety of sizes, from models that just require you to drink a cup of coffee to pots that make curry for large parties, so the first thing to do is to consider the size by comparing the items you actually cook with the number of people you eat.
-Another important consideration is whether the gas cartridge can be stored in the cooker for efficient packing (see also Check Point 4).
-To avoid making a mistake by choosing a size that is too small, we have summarized the table below to summarize how much capacity and size you need for each purpose.
-Naturally, if you add more ingredients to a cooker in addition to hot water, please be aware that the required volume will more than double.
-Anyway, start with this, roughly imagine the scene you will be using and use it as a reference when considering the size you need.
+Cooktops come in a wide variety of sizes, from models large enough for a single cup of coffee to pots large enough for making curry for a large party.
+Therefore, it's important to first consider the size based on what you'll be cooking and the number of people eating.
+Another important consideration for efficient packing is whether the gas cartridge can fit inside the cooktop (see checkpoint 4).
+To avoid choosing a size that's too small, the table below summarizes the approximate capacity and size needed for each purpose.
+Naturally, if you plan to add a lot of ingredients to the cooktop in addition to hot water, the required capacity will more than double.
+In any case, try to roughly imagine the scenarios you'll use it in and use this as a reference for determining the size you need

 1 cup of coffee Approximately 140ml of water